 - Not counting wait times, the mammography scans take 10 minutes or less to complete.

-In addition to performing the mammogram screening, our specialists at the Fort Sanders Breast Center also educate women on the proper way to perform a monthly self-breast exam at home.
+In addition to performing the mammogram screening, our specialists at the Thompson Comprehensive Breast Center also educate women on the proper way to perform a monthly self-breast exam at home.
 Dr. Roulier says learning to do these self-exams is extremely important.